newrelic/newrelic-node-apollo-server-plugin/docs/transactions.md

 We will select a deepest unique path of 'libraries' as we select multiple fields beyond that point.
 Any resolver executed beyond that point may contribute to the performance characteristics of the transaction.

-If they query were to only select one field per resolver, we select the full path as each selection set is unique.
+If the query were to only select one field per resolver, we select the full path as each selection set is unique.

 The query: